 Franchise.
 It is a contract by which the grantor, called the franchisor, offers to a subject called the franchisee, the right to use, exploit or market the trademark of which he is the owner, on the condition that the franchisee submits to the operational, commercial and administrative methods established by the franchisor, to ensure the quality, prestige, and image of the products or services to which the trademark is applied.

 The Federal Commission for the Prevention of Health Risks (Cofepris) is the agency responsible for monitoring compliance with the standards for the labeling of products related to health and consumption in general established in the General Health Law and the Federal Law on Metrology and Standardization, as well as the Mexican Official Standards.

-Cofepris and the Federal Consumer Protection Agency (Profeco) monitor that the information on the labeling of goods, products, and services is not presented in a false, exaggerated, partial, or biased manner, to avoid misleading or confusing consumers.
+Cofepris and the Federal Consumer Protection Agency (Profeco) monitor that the information on the labeling of goods, products, and services are not presented in a false, exaggerated, partial, or biased manner, to avoid misleading or confusing consumers.

 In Mexico, advertising is regulated by the Federal Law of Consumer Protection; and in the case of medicines, food, and beverages in general, by the Regulations of the General Health Law on Advertising.
 Profeco and Cofepris are the ones who regulate and supervise advertising.

 The data shown by the products, both of national and foreign origin, and the respective advertising must be expressed in Spanish and their price in national currency in understandable and legible terms according to the general system of units of measurement, without prejudice to the fact that, in addition, they are expressed in another language or another system of measurement.
 In general, all information expressed on the products must comply with the applicable Mexican Official Standards.

 In addition, all advertising related to any good, product, or service must avoid, induce error or confusion of the consumer due to the false, exaggerated, partial, or biased way in which it may be presented.

 Mexican Official Standards